paulSerre/fullstack-assignment/README.md

      alt="planet-logo-white-no-bg"
      width="120">

-# Planet backend-assignment
+# Planet fullstack-assignment
-Backend position skill assessment home assignment.
+Full-Stack position skill assessment home assignment.

+## Context
+As a Full-Stack developer in Planet Dataset, you will be asked to participate in the design and implementation of new features that will be used in our price-management platform for eCommerce.

+New features are geared towards automations and, in our pletform, developing them usually involves three different tasks:
+1. Implementing an interface to configure the user's preferences.
+2. Implementing API endpoints to retrieve data such as result examples.
+3. Implementing asyncronous tasks that apply the changes to our clients' stores.

+This is the workflow that we tried to replicate in this task.
+The theme is forex analysis, and we will require you to implement an API call to retrieve currencies from the database, an asynchronous task to retrieve the data from an external API, and the interface to subscribe and list different currencies.

 ## Overview
 This repository holds the basic project structure for implementing a NodeJS based API and service used in a fictitious software solution that provides stock exchange data services.
+The front-end is an Angular app with an NgRX store in case you prefer it for state management.

 Disclaimer: The purpose and usage of this repo is solely for insight adquisition regarding problem-solving, and does not represent an existing and ongoing implementation task.